Mikescher/www.mikescher.com/www/data/programs/desc/BefunGen/index.markdown

 *BefunGen, a Befunge-93 code generator from a procedural C-like language*
+**(Over time this has more become my collection of various Befunge tools.
+Many of them are quite useful alone but still, most are centered around BefunGen.)**

 > **NOTE:**
 >
 > BefunGen is a collection of multiple programs:
+>
 > - **BefunGen**: A TextFunge to Befunge-93 compiler
 > - **BefunExec**: A fast Befunge-93 interpreter
 > - **BefunHighlight**: A intelligent Befunge-93 syntax-highlighter
 > - **BefunWrite**: An IDE for TextFunge
+> - **BefunRep**: An commandline tool to calculate number representations in Befunge

 &nbsp;